powsybl/powsybl-open-rao/docs/getting-started.md

 - Mandatory [input data](input-data.md) are:
   - a [network](input-data/network.md)
-  - a [crac](input-data/crac.md).
-Crac objects are detailed [here](input-data/crac/json.md)
+  - a [CRAC](input-data/crac.md).
+CRAC objects are detailed [here](input-data/crac/json.md).
-- You will also need to define a set of [rao parameters](parameters.md)
+- You will also need to define a set of [rao parameters](parameters.md).
 - Outputs:
   - Step-by-step calculation is detailed in the [logs](output-data/rao-logs.md).
-Learn more about how logs are configured [here](output-data/rao-logs/example.md)
+Learn more about how logs are configured [here](output-data/rao-logs/example.md).
-  - Rao results are defined in a json file, described [here](output-data/rao-result.md)
+  - Rao results are defined in a json file, described [here](output-data/rao-result.md).

 ## Understanding OpenRao